me-box/zestdb/docs/README.md

 $ mint.exe --path 'path = /kv/foo' --method 'method = POST' --target 'target = Johns-MacBook-Pro.local' --key 'secret'
 ```

 In the above example we are allowing POST operations to the path '/kv/foo' for a host called 'Johns-MacBook-Pro.local'.
+Wildcards are supported in caveats so we could, for example, specify any host using 'target = *' instead of the exact host.
+Wildcards are useful also for giving access to a range of paths.
 The output from this command is a token which can be specified on the command-line as follows:

 ```bash
 $ client.exe  --server-key 'vl6wu0A@XP?}Or/&BR#LSxn>A+}L)p44/W[wXL3<' --path '/kv/foo' --mode post --format text --payload 'hello world' --token 'MDAwZWxvY2F0aW9uIAowMDEwaWRlbnRpZmllciAKMDAxN2NpZCBwYXRoID0gL2t2L2ZvbwowMDE2Y2lkIG1ldGhvZCA9IFBPU1QKMDAyOWNpZCB0YXJnZXQgPSBKb2hucy1NYWNCb29rLVByby5sb2NhbAowMDJmc2lnbmF0dXJlIJKloR0-WbbJBV1gXPWGimpo_eTByptDAIZ2wh1bZfKMCg=='